-- 4.4.1 Quantitative Simulator solutions used for certification of instruments should only be used for a maximum of 25 total samples. - 4.4.2 Qualitative solutions may be sourced from non-certified providers and do not need to be authenticated prior to use. - 4.4.3 Qualitative solutions can be changed at the analyst's discretion.
+- 4.4.1 Quantitative Simulator solutions used for certification of instruments should only be used for a maximum of 25 total samples. - 4.4.1.1 A sample consists of a single blow through the simulator that provides a result on the instrument's detector(s). - 4.4.2 Qualitative solutions may be sourced from non-certified providers and do not need to be authenticated prior to use. - 4.4.3 Qualitative solutions can be changed at the analyst's discretion.